jeremynoesen/MatrixDisplay/README.md

 - A Micro SD card

 ## Installation
-To install, simply clone the repo onto the Raspberry Pi, and set `main.py` to start when the Pi turns on.
+1. Clone or download this repository onto the Raspberry Pi.
+2. Set `main.py` to start when the Pi turns on.

 An installation script will be coming soon!

 ## Running
-To run the program, open a terminal and type `sudo python3 /path/to/main.py`.
-Replace the path to main.py with the proper location to your installation's main.py.
+1. Open a terminal.
+2. Run `sudo python3 /path/to/main.py`.

 ## Configuration
 There are two configurable values located in `config.py`: